Kuala Lumpur Skyline 2026

 Estimated Tax (Non-Resident) 30%

-*This simulation is provided for informational purposes.
+*This simulation is provided for guidance only.
 Tax for non-residents is generally 30% on rental income.

 Refer to the tax guide.